 About the Kagyu Monlam

-The Kagyu Monlam is a major international prayer festival held annually at the Monlam Pavilion in Bodhgaya, the most sacred site for Buddhists worldwide.
+The Kagyu Monlam is a major international prayer festival held annually in Bodhgaya, India, one of the most sacred sites for Buddhists worldwide.
 Thousands of people gather together in order to listen to Buddhist teachings and to pray for peace and harmony on earth and the well-being and happiness of all the world.
 His Holiness the 17th Karmapa, Ogyen Trinley Dorje, head of the Karma Kagyu school of Tibetan Buddhism, presides over the festival.

 History: Though the Kagyu Monlam belongs fully to the contemporary world, its roots lie in 15th-century Tibet, where the 7th Karmapa, Chödrak Gyatso, established the tradition of great prayer gatherings.
 People from all over Tibet assembled annually to pray for the benefit of all sentient beings.
 In India, the Monlam tradition began in 1983, when two great lamas in the Kagyu tradition of Tibetan Buddhism, Kalu Rinpoche and Bokar Rinpoche, began holding annual prayer gatherings at the Mahabodhi Temple in Bodhgaya.

 After the 17th Karmapa assumed responsibility for the festival in 2004, he brought in many innovations, creating the international festival that exists today.
 Under his leadership, the size and scope of the event have increased greatly.
 Recent Monlams have been attended by approximately 7,000 monks and nuns, supported by more than 3,000 lay followers.
 Many special events such as empowerments draw crowds of more than 12,000 Buddhists.